openlawlibrary/taf/docs/repo-creation-and-update-util.md

   - `threshold` - role's keys threshold
   - `yubikey` - a flag which signalizes that the keys should be on YubiKeys
   - `scheme` - signing scheme
   - `delegations` and `paths` - delegated roles of a targets role.
 For each delegated role, it is necessary to specify `paths`.
 That is, files or directories that the delegated role can sign.
 Paths are specified using glob expressions.
-In addition to paths, it is possible to specify the same properties of delegated roles as of main roles (number or keys, threshold etc.
+In addition to paths, it is possible to specify the same properties of delegated roles as of main roles (number or keys, threshold, delegations etc.).
   - `terminating` - specifies if a delegated role is terminating (as defined in TUF - if a role is trusted with a certain file which is not found in that role an exceptions is raised if terminating is `True`.
 Affects the updater).
 - `keystore` - location of the keystore files.
 This path can also be specified through an input parameter.